 What do accountancy and finance graduates do?

-Five of the top ten occupations held by finance and accountancy graduates are directly related to their degrees and accounted for 45.5% of those in employment in the UK.
+Seven of the top ten jobs held by graduates are related to their degree subject.

 |Type of work||Percentage|